Prehypertension: Signs and symptoms

 Prehypertension is often asymptomatic (without symptoms) at the time of diagnosis.
 Only extremely elevated blood pressure (malignant hypertension) can, in rare cases, cause headaches, visual changes, fatigue, or dizziness, but these are nonspecific symptoms which can occur with many other conditions.
 Thus, blood pressures above normal can go undiagnosed for a long period of time.

 Causes

 Elevated blood pressure develops gradually over many years usually without a specific identifiable cause.
 However, possible medical causes, such as medications, kidney disease, adrenal problems or thyroid problems, must first be excluded.
 High blood pressure that develops over time without a specific cause is considered benign or essential hypertension.
 Blood pressure also tends to increase as a person ages.

 Management

 To lower the risk of prehypertension progressing to hypertension, modification of lifestyle or behaviors is necessary.

-Lifestyle Modifcations
+Lifestyle modifications

 Diet

 A low-sodium, high potassium diet is recommended, along with increasing physical activity to at least thirty minutes a day most days of the week, quitting smoking, reducing alcohol consumption, and maintaining a healthy weight.